 OBJECTIVE

-Students will learn the anatomy of local fish
+Students will learn fish anatomy

 Students will be able to use descriptions of fish anatomy to identify local fish